MasterSunne/chess/notes.md

 need to start SQL server in the background to test ServerFacade?
 How are the request/response objects supposed to reach the facade if they're in Server module?
 How are is ServerFacadeTests supposed to reach ServerFacade if it's in the shared module?

+need to implement clear function for phase 5? is it an all or nothing pass off? need a way to quit from being in a game? how to get it to remember the list of games given last? (should it be persistent for different instances of clientMain?) debugging join how to clear before each test

+note to self: make it so that joining games will ask to list games first and then list games will say if there are any